School Accident Claims Guide

 How Much Are School Accident Claims Worth?

-When you claim compensation, your settlement could consist of two different heads of claim.
+A payout can be made up of a maximum of two different heads of claim.
 These are referred to as general and special damages.

 InjuryDescriptionAmount